Search engine is loading. Please wait…

 Do I need an International Driving Permit to rent a car in Azerbaijan?

-Many visitors rent with a standard overseas driver’s license, but some rental companies may ask for an International Driving Permit (IDP), especially if your license is not in English or uses a non-Roman alphabet.
+Many visitors can rent with a valid overseas driving license, but some rental companies may request an International Driving Permit (IDP), especially if your license is not in English or uses a non-Roman alphabet.
 Bring your original license as well.

 Which side of the road do drivers use in Azerbaijan?